Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Fundamental Metallicity Relation

-Figure \ref{fig: FMR-compactness} shows that the FMR offset and compactness are correlated.
-We fit (least-squared) this correlation with a linear relation, inferring a best-fit slope of $-0.35 \pm 0.11$ and an intercept of $-0.56 \pm 0.09$.
-This is shown as the dark purple line in Figure \ref{fig: FMR-compactness}.
-This correlation indicates that as galaxies get more compact at a fixed stellar mass and SFR, they become more metal-poor.
-We discuss the implications of this finding in the next Section.
+where compactness is defined as Equation \ref{eq: compactness}, with $\kappa = 0.21$.
+This best-fit relation is shown as the dark purple line in Figure \ref{fig: FMR-compactness}.
+The correlation indicates that as galaxies get more compact at a fixed stellar mass and SFR, they become more metal-poor.
+We discuss the implications of this finding in Section \ref{sec: discussion}.